rstudio/visual-markdown-editing/dev/planning.md

 1. Create an \"R Markdown for Python' by adding comprehensive PyData features to panmirror command line tools.
 This work is essentially already committed to as reproducible computational documents are a core goal of panmirror command line tools.
 2. Create a next generation Jupyter front-end based on Panmirror and the work we do on R Notebooks in the IDE.

-The work targeted at Panmirror and RStudio users described above is essentially already committed to.
-On the other hand, the idea of a next-generation Jupyter front-end is opportunistic and can be dialed up or back as necessary.
+The idea of a next-generation Jupyter front-end is opportunistic and can be dialed up or back as necessary.
 You can imagine this work along a continuum:

 -   Create a new Juypter front-end as an extension to VS Code
 -   Create a new Jupyter front-end as an extension to JupyterLab